timOTdev/0010_practical_javascript/notes.md

 - Courses out there are not teaching you practical application of JavaScript
 - Most courses only teach you syntax and features
 - For example, a writing course teaches you only grammar but doesn't force you to write
-- Courses focuses on a single project and increases in difficulty
+- This course focuses on a single project and increases in difficulty

 ## The voice in your ear
 > If you've experienced the struggle, take a second and help out by sharing Practical JavaScript.